 Even just a few days in a row of inadequate sleep can negatively impact our metabolic health.
 However, excessive sleep isn’t necessarily always better for metabolic health.

 The magic number for metabolically-optimized sleep appears to be between seven to eight hours per night.
 Any less than seven, the risk of diabetes increases sharply for every hour lost.
 Above eight hours, the risk also increases.

 Sleep duration is only part of optimal sleep hygiene.

 Sleep quality also seems to have a significant impact on metabolic health.
 One study followed adult men for eight years and found that subjects who reported interrupted sleep and difficulty maintaining sleep had double to triple the risk of developing type 2 diabetes.

-The regulation of glucose and insulin are partially controlled by cortisol (often pegged as our “stress hormone”), which tells our body that something “stressful” is happening, and to prepare to have energy to utilize against this real or perceived threat.
+The regulation of glucose and insulin are partially controlled by cortisol (often pegged as our “stress hormone”), which tells our body that something “stressful” is happening and preparing to have the energy to utilize against this real or perceived threat.

 Since our cortisol levels tend to be lower during the evening and early part of the night, our glucose levels tend to stabilize around a lower range at night.
 Sleep deprivation for just six days can increase cortisol levels, which in turn can elevate blood sugar.

 Sleep deprivation can also trigger an increase in growth hormone, which decreases glucose uptake by the muscles, further contributing to a rise in blood glucose levels.

 A lack of high-quality sleep may also increase your appetite, leading to a higher likelihood of overeating.